johnlwhiteman/aws/certifications/certified-cloud-practitioner-cfl-c01/udemy-stephane-maarek/08-amazon-s3.md

 * Eventually (if need be) we can ship back the device to AWS (for transferring data for example)
 * Snowcone & Snowcone SSD (smaller)
   * 2 CPUs, 4 GB of memory, wired or wireless access
+* Snowball Edge - Compute Optimized
+    * 104 vCPUs, 416 GiB of RAM
+    * Optional GPU (useful for video processing or machine learning) 28 TB NVMe or 42TB HDD usable storage
+* Snowball Edge - Storage Optimized
+  * Up to 40 vCPUs, 80 GiB of RAM
+  * Object storage clustering available
+* All: Can run EC2 Instances & AWS Lambda functions (using AWS IoT Greengrass)
+* Long-term deployment options: 1 and 3 years discounted pricing

+### AWS OpsHub

+* Historically, to use Snow Family devices, you needed a CLI (Command line interface tool)
+* Today, you can use AWS OpsHub (a software you install on your computer / laptop) to manage your Snow Family Device
+* Graphical interface (GUI)
+  * Unlocking and configuring single or clustered devices
+  * Transferring files
+  * Launching and managing instances running on Snow Fmaily Devices
+  * Monitor device metrics (storage capacity, active instances on your device)
+  * Launch compatible AWS services on the devices (ex:Amazon EC2 instances, AWS DataSync, Network File System (NFS))

 ## Storage Gateway Overview

+### Hybrid Cloud for Storage
+* AWS is pushing for "hybrid cloud"
+  * AWS is pushing for "hybrid cloud"
+    * Part of your infrastructure is on the cloud
+    * Part of your infrastructure is on on-premises
+* This can be due to:
+  * Long cloud migrations
+  * Security requirements
+  * Compliance requirements
+  * IT strategy
+* S3 is a proprietary storage technology (unlike EFS/NFS), so how do you expose the S3 data on-premise?
+* AWS Storage Gateway

+* Block
+  * Amazon EBS
+  * EC2 Instance Store
+* File
+  * Amazon EFS
+* Object
+  * Amazon S3
+  * Glacier

+### AWS Storage Gateway

+* Bridge between on-premise data and cloud data in S3
+* Hybrid storage service to allow on-premises to seamlessly use the AWS cloud
+* Use cases: disaster recovery, backup, and restore, tiered storage
+* Types of Storage Gateway:
+  * File Gateway
+  * Volume Gateway
+  * Tape Gateway
+* No need to know the types at the exam

 ## Summary

+* Buckets and Objects: global unique name, tied to a region
+* S3 security: IAM policy, S3 Bucket Policy (public access), S3 Encryption
+* S3 Websites: host a static website on Amazon S3
+* S3 Versioning: multiple version for files, prevents accidental deletes
+* S3 Replication: same-region or cross-region, must enable versioning
+* S3 Storage Classes: standard, IA, IZ-IA, Intelligent, Glacier (Instant, Flexible, Deep)
+* Snow Family: import data onto S3 through a physical device, edge computing
+* OpsHub: desktop application to manage Snow Family devices
+* Storage Gateway: hybrid solution to extend on-premise storage to S3

 ## Quiz

+* Which S3 Storage Class is the most cost-effective for archiving data with no retrieval time requirement? - Amazon Glacier

+* What hybrid AWS service is used to allow on-premises servers to seamlessly use the AWS Cloud at the storage layer? - Storage Gateway

+* Which of the following services is a petabyte-scale data moving service (as a fleet) in or out of AWS with computing capabilities? - Snowball Edge.
+Snowball Edge is best-suited to move petabytes of data and offers computing capabilities.
+Be careful, it's recommended to use a fleet of Snowballs to move less than 10PBs of data.
+Over this quantity, it's better-suited to use Snowmobile.

+* Which of the following is an exabytes-scale data moving service in or out of AWS? - Snowmobile - Snowmobile is used to move exabytes of data in or out of AWS (1 EB=1,000 PBs=1,000,000 TBs).

+* A research team deployed in a location with low-internet connection would like to move 5 TBs of data to the Cloud.
+Which service can it use? - Snowcone - AWS Snowcone is a small, portable, rugged, and secure edge computing and data transfer device.
+It provides up to 8 TB of usable storage.

+* What can you use to define actions to move S3 objects between different storage classes?

+* What can you use to define actions to move S3 objects between different storage classes?
+Lifecycle Rules can be used to define when S3 objects should be transitioned to another storage class or when objects should be deleted after some time.

+* A non-profit organization needs to regularly transfer petabytes of data to the cloud and to have access to local computing capacity.
+Which service can help with this task?
+Snowball Edge Storage Optimized devices are well suited for large-scale data migrations and recurring transfer workflows, as well as local computing with higher capacity needs.

+* Which S3 Storage Class is suitable for less frequently accessed data, but with rapid access when needed, while keeping a high durability and allowing an Availability Zone failure? - Amazon S3 Standard-Infrequent Access allow you to store infrequently accessed data, with rapid access when needed, has a high durability, and is stored in several Availability Zones to avoid data loss in case of a disaster.
+It can be used to store data for disaster recovery, backups, etc.

 ## References